 Sister: Mila Amora Bacho, RN – FilAm, California, United States

-Juanito “Ado” (EcE ) – at hometown, Visayan short story writer & poet
+Juanito “Ado” (EcE ) (Deceased) – at hometown, Visayan short story writer & poet

-Dominico “Doods” (PEE) – Businessman, Consultancy Firm in Cebu
+Dominico “Doods” (PEE) – Businessman, Electrical Engineering firm based in Mandaue, Cebu

 Daniel Jr. “Bebot” (IME) – Businessman, Construction-General Contractor in Manila